ry-gr/Coilgun-Adding-Machine/README.md

 The machine is an analog computer that uses marbles to represent bits, and coilguns that shoots the marbles to other columns to carry digits when a bit overflows.

+## FAQ
+How does the machine store value?
+This gate holds values.
+When the gate is tilted to the left, it has no value.

+When the gate is tilted to the right, it is storing a Yes.
 # Build Instructions